-...who i am
+...who I am

 Marianna Guédez Forgiarini

-After returning to Venezuela at 15 years old, the little girl’s passion was transformed into a career path where she enrolled at the most prestigious university of her country, The University of Los Andes, Merida, when she was 18 years old.
+After returning to Venezuela at 15 years old, the little girl’s passion was transformed into a career path where she enrolled at the most prestigious university in her country, The University of Los Andes, Merida, when she was 18 years old.
 Here she graduated with the highest honors in two B.A.
 “Classic Languages and Literature” and “Hispanic and Venezuelan Language and Literature.” graduating as Valedictorian of her class.
-In this period of her life, her literary production was specially focused on writing essays about literary criticism that were praised by other scholars in her field, such as the essay entitled “Analysis of the tuberculosis as a tragic element in Mefistofele, Juan Rafael Pocaterra’s short story.”
-A vivid analysis that got her in the pages of the national venezuelan newspaper “El Nacional.”
+In this period of her life, her literary production was especially focused on writing essays about literary criticism that were praised by other scholars in her field, such as the essay entitled “Analysis of tuberculosis as a tragic element in Mefistofele, Juan Rafael Pocaterra’s short story.”
+A vivid analysis that got her in the pages of the national Venezuelan newspaper “El Nacional.”